Linux-Distribution-Foundation/DLD-Linux/SECURITY.md

 ## Supported Versions

-DLD Linux is currently in early development.
+DLD Linux is currently in active early development.
 During the Alpha stage, only the **latest commit** and **latest tagged release** are supported for security-related reports.

-Once stable releases begin, this section will list supported versions and security update policies.
+Once stable releases begin, this section will list supported versions and update timelines.

 ---